amroczeK/hs2-thrift/README.md

     username: '',             // Change to correspond with your config
     password: '',             // Change to correspond with your config
     protocol_ver: 5,		  // Version 1 - 11.
 Change to suit your HS2 Protocol Version, defaults to V5
-    retain_session: false	  // true - will NOT close connection and session
+    retain_session: null	  // Set true if you want to retain connection and session }
-                              // false - will close connection and session
-							  // Default: false, connection and session will close unless specified }

 var sqlQuery = "select * from default.temp";  // Change this query to suit your db/table